w01fdev/m00n/README.md

 # m00n
+### terminal-based forensic utility

+The following has been implemented so far:
-m00n is a terminal-based forensic utility.
-It searches the selected path recursively for all or specific files and saves them in a csv file.
+* It searches the selected  path recursively for all or specific files and saves them in a csv file

 the main test is the use via a terminal. but m00n should also be usable as a module without any problems.